Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 state the drilling property can take.
 It should be at least 2.
 The `Probabilities` property defines the probability of each of the states.
 The `StateValue` tells which state has the largest probability.
 If assigned, then that state gets a probability of 1 and all the others a zero probability.
 - `BernoulliDrillingProperty`: used to represent a boolean value with an uncertainty.
-It is subclass of `CategoricalDrillingProperty` for which
-- te number of states is 2.
+It is subclass of `CategoricalDrillingProperty` for which the number of states is 2.
 The `Probability` property is used to define the uncertainty.
 The `BooleanValue` property is true if the `Probability` is greater than 0.5 and false otherwise.

 ```mermaid
 classDiagram